some-natalie/some-natalie/_posts/2023-02-22-kubernoodles-pt-4.md

 ## Next

-Creating your own :sparkles: awesome :sparkles: custom runner image.
+In [part 5](../kubernoodles-pt-5), we create our own :sparkles: awesome :sparkles: custom runner image.